mlaurijsse/linux-mpu9150/README.md

 # Fetch

 Use git to fetch the linux-mpu9150 project.
-You may have to install *git* on your system first.
+You may have to install <code>git</code> on your system first.

 For RPi users running Raspbian, use this command